life4/deal/docs/basic/exceptions.md

 ## deal.raises

-`@deal.raises` specifies which exceptions function can raise.
+`@deal.raises` specifies which exceptions the function can raise.

 ```python
 @deal.raises(ZeroDivisionError)